 Currently, more than half of Koreans declare as atheists, and Buddhists constitute the second denominational group after Protestants.
-Despite the fact that Buddhism is not even considered as a religion, Buddha’s birthday is a day off for all Koreans.
+Even though Buddhism is not even considered a religion, Buddha’s birthday is a day off for all Koreans.
 The Lotus Lantern Festival is so deeply rooted in the local culture that it is considered the intangible national heritage of Korea.

 It is believed that the Buddha was born on a full moon day, and his birthday falls on the eighth day of the fourth lunar month.
 For this reason, the date is flexible and may occur at the end of April or early May.
-According to legend, the Prince Siddhartha Gautama – future Buddha, was born around 563 B.C.E. in the royal family who lived in a place which today belongs to Nepal.
+According to legend, Prince Siddhartha Gautama – future Buddha, was born around 563 B.C.E. in the royal family who lived in a place that today belongs to Nepal.

 During preparation for the Buddha’s birthday, all Buddhist temples are decorated with colourful lanterns.
 In the past, all lanterns were made by hand from Hanji paper, which was famous all over Asia for its excellent quality, durability and beauty.